 Dental care is the care of your teeth and mouth provided by a dentist, dental specialist or other health professional.
 In Australia, dental services are provided by public dental services or by private dentists.

 Dental costs vary widely from dentist to dentist.
 That’s because there are no standard fees for dentists like there are for doctors.
 Dentists charge different amounts according to where they practise and what methods they use.

 Does Medicare cover dental care?

 The Australian Government does not cover the costs of most dental services in the way it does with other health services.
 Most dental costs are paid for by patients.

 Medicare does, however, pay for some essential dental services for some children and adults who are eligible.

-Child Dental Benefits Schedule: This pays $1,000 over 2 calendar years for children aged 2–17 for basic dental services, including dental examinations, x-rays, cleaning, sealing cracked teeth, fillings, root canals and extractions.
+Child Dental Benefits Schedule: This pays $1,000 over 2 calendar years for children aged 2 to 17 for basic dental services, including dental examinations, x-rays, cleaning, sealing cracked teeth, fillings, root canals and extractions.
 It does not cover orthodontic or cosmetic dental work or any dental care provided in hospital.

 Most of the services are bulk billed, so you don’t pay anything.
 The payments are only available to families who are already receiving other government benefits.
 To see if your child is eligible, visit the Department of Human Services website.

 Public dental services: The states and territories provide public dental services both for children and adults.
 These may include emergency dental services or referrals to specialist services like orthodontics in hospital.
 Adults must generally have a Health Care Card or Centrelink Pensioner Concession Card to be eligible, although the rules vary depending on where you live.